 Up until then, White had used his glorious geyser to create a ritzy public bath where City aldermen from around the corner at City Hall conducted private meetings while sweating it off – and an elite swimming pool for water polo competitions and such.
 Women were allowed in on Wednesdays.

 “PURITY” was a loaded concept back in the early 1900’s in North America.
 It had to do with tainted food, a genuine issue, tainted alcohol, typhoid and cholera epidemics, and also fears and racist beliefs about immigrants from Southern Europe and elsewhere.
 Ivory Soap and its 99.9999 percent pure slogan was born in that era, one of many, many new products advertised as pure in places like the Ladies’ Home Journal.

-Thomas White was Fuddy’s Uncle.
-According to family lore, he had a ‘ner-do-well’ as a son so he brought Fuddy in from Ingersoll, Ontario.
+Robert White, who died in 1904, was Fuddy’s Uncle, it appears.
+According to family lore, he had a disinterested son so he brought Fuddy in from Ingersoll, Ontario.
 Fuddy was the son of a top Ingersoll lawyer who was from Cambridgeshire, England.